Join a Writing Community to Earn Extra Money Online

 Don't Keep All Your Writing Eggs in One Site Basket

 Persona Paper entered the writing scene in 2014.
 I joined in July of that year.
 It has been a pleasant writing experience, but so far not a really profitable one.
-Like Bubblews, articles can be short -- only 500 characters.
-You may include as many photos as you like as long as you have the right to use them.
 I have been paid what I was owed promptly, but the site's future is in limbo right now.

 I fully expected Persona Paper to become my primary writing community for social blogging.
 It was suitable for any kind of G-rated writing.
 It still has many writers who gather there who read and comment on each other's work, but it no longer pays its writers.
 It has also recently changed ownership and is in transition.
 It remains to be seen what direction it will take.

 We've all heard it's not good to put all one's eggs in one basket.
 One just never can tell how successful a new site will be.
 At least Persona Paper has been upfront in keeping its writers in the loop.
-It is now under new ownership, but it's still now back to paying writers and no longer accepts new writers.
+It is now under new ownership, but it's still not back to paying writers and no longer accepts new writers.

-It would appear most members don't consider themselves writers at all, especially those who have come from Tsu.
-They are artists and photographers who post their photos and maybe a quote from somewhere else or a few lines.
-The administration doesn't enforce the minimum five lines rule in the Photography Sphere.
+It would appear most members didn't consider themselves writers at all, especially those who came from Tsu.
+They were artists and photographers who posted their photos and maybe a quote from somewhere else or a few lines.
+The administration didn't enforce the minimum five lines rule in the Photography Sphere.
 I also found a lot of plagiarism and photo theft on Niume and I reported it.
 I think that duplicate and stolen content may have helped kill the site.
 It's no longer there.

 I hope you have found this information from my personal experience useful.
 If you have a question I haven't answered, feel free to ask it below.